 Hoare Govett, a major member of the London Stock Exchange, has been operating in Hongkong for four years and is an overseas member of the Hongkong Stock Exchange.

-Over a longer period, "Hongkong has the potential for tremendous internal stimulus" to boost the growth rate, said rate, saming recent the growth rate, said Edmond, citing recent trends such as the development of the Metro, the property boom, and the rise in consumer spending.
+Over a longer period, "Hongkong has the potential for tremendous internal stimulus" to boost the growth rate, said Edmond, citing recent trends such as the development of the Metro, the property boom, and the rise in consumer spending.
+Meanwhile, the expected rise in consumer spending.

-demand pro-Meanwhile, the expected meanwhile, the expected brisk growth in loan demand provides a very favourable technical situation for the stock market over the next few months, with bigger bonuses than last year's at Chinese New Year likely to give months, with olgger bonuses than last year's at Chinese New Year likely to give share prices an extra lift.
+Meanwhile, the expected brisk growth in loan demand provides a very favourable technical situation for the stock market over the next few months, with bigger bonuses than last year's at Chinese New Year likely to give share prices an extra lift.